lucasgray/lucasgray/_projects/execvision/execvision.md

 ## Call Cards
 We recently (Jan 2021) revamped our call display - with a new layout that puts information about the topics discussed in the call first.
 I rebuilt the waveform display and page layout from the ground up.
 The colored parts of the waveform denote the energy the topic has - so topics that have tighter clusters are showed visibly by having more area under the lines.
 The algorithm isn't quite perfect but is a good bird's eye view of topics discussed in a call.

-The following is an example of a video call, we use a PIP view that a user can drag and drop to move, expand to the full view, etc.
+The following is an example of a video call, we use a PIP view that a user can drag and drop to move, expand to the full view, etc (click these to embiggen, the screenshots are enormous due to my lavish 4k monitor).

 [![Pure video call card](/assets/execvision/pure-video-call-card.png)](/assets/execvision/pure-video-call-card.png)